Santa Fe Botanical Garden at Museum Hill

 A Living Collection, a Lasting Legacy

 For more than 20 years and with the critical support of its 300 active volunteers the Santa Fe Botanical Garden (SFBG) has been a part of the community providing places of reflection, wonder and education for young and old alike.
-Each of the SFBG’s two existing locations – the Leonora Curtin Wetland Preserve and the Ortiz Mountains Educational Preserve – tell the story of unique aspects of Northern New Mexico geology, botany and cultural history.
+Each location tells the story of unique aspects of Northern New Mexico geology, botany and cultural history.
 The creation of the Santa Fe Botanical Garden at Museum Hill ushers in a new era of educational opportunities and community services offered by the Botanical Garden.

-The Orchard Gardens with an orchard of fruit trees as its centerpiece is the entry point for visitors.
-Flanked by a meadow garden and a dry garden the orchard will be surrounded by a rugged retaining wall on three sides as it nestles into the hillside.
+Opened in July 2013, the Orchard Gardens with an orchard of fruit trees as its centerpiece is the entry point for visitors.
+Flanked by a meadow garden and a dry garden the orchard is surrounded by a rugged retaining wall on three sides as it nestles into the hillside.

 The Courtyard Gardens is comprised of a series of five courtyards perched on the edge of the Arroyo de los Pinos.
 Each courtyard will have its own character reflecting an aspect of the cultural history of Santa Fe.

-Combining beauty and responsibility, the Santa Fe Botanical Garden at Museum Hill will be a place that restores the landscape, soothes the spirit and educates by example.
+Combining beauty and responsibility, the Santa Fe Botanical Garden at Museum Hill is a place that restores the landscape, soothes the spirit, and educates by example.